Palo Alto Baylands Preserve

 The Dirt:

-- For the official web site click here.
+- Click here for the official web site with trail ma .

-- For driving directions to the San Antonio Ave trailhead via Google Maps click here.
+- Click here for driving directions to the San Antonio Ave trailhead via Google Maps.

 - There is a bathroom and drinking fountain located near the trailhead.

 This loop encompasses most of the southern half of the preserve.
+The route takes you through Charleston Slough which is a temporary or permanent home to hundreds of different species of shore birds and waterfowl.
 The run is basically flat, and is about 25% paved trail and 75% dirt road/trail.
-Start the run by heading back on San Antonio Ave towards 101.

-- 0.6 mi: Just past the first small bridge, a paved trail starts that runs alongside East Bayshore Road.
-Get on the paved trail and continue to follow the road.
+- 0.5 mi: At East Bayshore Road.
+Turn right on the paved trail and continue to follow the road.
 Continue on the trail past the large parking lots on the right.
 Check out the photovoltaic panels!

 - 2.9 mi: At the T-junction, turn right.
 You will follow this trail all of the way back to your car.
 Look for the small singletrack trails along the right side that parallel the main trail.